Chris Singleton (basketball, born 1989)

 Christopher Carl Singleton Jr. (born November 21, 1989) is an American former professional basketball player.
 Listed at 6'9" (2.06 m), he played as a power forward and small ball center.
 He played college basketball for the Florida State Seminoles.

 High school career

 Singleton attended both Cherokee High School and Dunwoody High School.

 Considered a five-star recruit by Rivals.com, Singleton was listed as the No. 3 small forward and the No. 12 player in the nation in 2008.

 College career

-Singleton played three years of college basketball for Florida State University's Seminoles, where he earned ACC Defensive Player of the Year honors in 2011.
+Singleton played three years of college basketball for the Florida State University Seminoles, where he earned ACC Defensive Player of the Year honors in 2011.
 After losing in the Sweet Sixteen of the 2011 NCAA Tournament, Singleton decided to leave FSU and declared himself eligible for the 2011 NBA draft.